-Disclosure Quantity Units Water withdrawal Visayas - 6089 Mindanao - 6,142 Cubic meters Water consumption Visayas - 6089 Mindanao - 6,140 Cubic meters Water recycled and reused Visayas - 0 Mindanao - 2.0 Cubic meters
+Disclosure Quantity Units Water withdrawal Visayas - 6089 Mindanao - 6,142 Cubic meters Water consumption Visayas - 6089 Mindanao - 6,140 Cubic meters Water recycled and reused Visayas - 0 Mindanao - 2.0 Cubic meters does it occur?
+What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The data was based from the water consumption and withdrawal in VITA's Iloilo and Davao feed mill plants.
 In the Iloilo feed mill plant, water is used mainly for steam generation of its boilers.
 In the Davao feed mill plant, water is mainly used for steam generation.
 Recycled water in Davao feed mill plant is very low as water is used only to control particulate matter.
 The slight increase in the water consumption and withdrawal in 2021 as compared to 2020 were both production driven in the sense that when there is an increase in the pellets and crumbles, more steam is needed.
 Therefore, more water is needed.
 VITA operates and the government.
 VITA continuously improves its operational efficiencies in order to lower its water consumption.
 It also conducts regular preventive maintenance of its equipment and replace the same with more efficient and more technologically advanced equipment as may be necessary.
 VITA also complies with the requirement of putting a waste water treatment in its Luzon and Davao dressing plants.
 While these dressing plants are being operated by third parties, thus, not included in the data provided above, VITA completed the necessary facilities being the owner thereof.
 What are the Risk/s Identified?
 An increase in water consumption may result in higher water pollution and higher waste water contributions.
 Water shortage or scarcity.
 Legal and reputational risks are seen should VITA's waste water contributions increase significantly.
 What are the Opportunity/ies Identified?
-Reduction in waste water and water pollution contributions pollution contributions.
+Reduction in waste water and water pollution contributions.

-Preser nce of techr nologies t hat can
+Presence of technologies that can hat can

 help improve waste water

-treatm nent in the fe eed mills.
+treatment in the feed mills.